bramom/why-we-love-and-use-fsharp/slides/index.md

 ' Exhaustive pattern matching, which traps many common errors at compile time.
 ' A strict type system, which is your friend, not your enemy.
 You can use the static type checking almost as an instant “compile time unit test”.
 ' An expressive type system that can help you “make illegal states unrepresentable”* .
 We’ll see how to design a real-world example that demonstrates this.
+' F# has a powerful type system which prevents many common errors such as null reference exceptions.
+Values are immutable by default, which prevents a large class of errors.
+In addition, you can often encode business logic using the type system itself in such a way that it is actually impossible to write incorrect code or mix up units of measure, greatly reducing the need for unit tests.

 ---